-Annex B: Consumer Regulation Guidance
+Annex B: Consumer regulation guidance

-- 1 The Housing and Regeneration Act 2008 (the Act) places a restriction on the regulator's ability to use its powers in relation to a provider failing to meet a consumer standard.
-We may use our regulatory and enforcement powers only if we think that a standard has been failed and there are reasonable grounds to suspect that: - the failure has resulted in a serious detriment to the provider's tenants (or potential tenants), or - there is a significant risk that, if no action is taken by the regulator, the failure will result in a serious detriment to the provider's tenants (or potential tenants).

-Therefore, the regulator's powers to intervene in consumer issues are only available in connection with standard breaches.

-- 2 This is the basis of what is called the 'serious detriment test'.
-Regulatory powers in Chapter 6 of the Act can be used to investigate where the regulator thinks that there is risk of failing a standard and has reasonable grounds to suspect that - if the failure occurs - the failure will or may result in serious detriment to tenants (or potential tenants). - 3 We are required to issue guidance about how we apply the 'serious detriment test' and we also publish an annual report about our consumer regulation work. - In defining serious detriment, it is clear that the threshold for regulatory intervention is intended to be significantly higher than that in relation to the economic standards.
+- 1. The Housing and Regeneration Act 2008 (the Act) places a restriction on the regulator's ability to use its powers in relation to a provider failing to meet a consumer standard.
+We may use our regulatory and enforcement powers only if we think that a standard has been failed and there are reasonable grounds to suspect that: - the failure has resulted in a serious detriment to the provider's tenants (or potential tenants), or - there is a significant risk that, if no action is taken by the regulator, the failure will result in a serious detriment to the provider's tenants (or potential tenants). - 2.
+Therefore, the regulator's powers to intervene in consumer issues are only available in connection with standard breaches. - 3.
+This is the basis of what is called the 'serious detriment test'.
+Regulatory powers in Chapter 6 of the Act can be used to investigate where the regulator thinks that there is risk of failing a Standard and has reasonable grounds to suspect that if the failure occurs the failure will or may result in serious detriment to tenants (or potential tenants). - 4.
+We are required to issue guidance about how we apply the 'serious detriment test' and we also publish an annual report about our consumer regulation work33. - 5.
+In defining serious detriment, it is clear that the threshold for regulatory intervention is intended to be significantly higher than that in relation to the economic standards.
 Failure to meet one or more of the consumer standards does not in itself lead directly to a judgement of serious detriment by the regulator.
-We consider that the meaning of serious detriment is when there is risk of, or actual, serious harm to tenants. - 5 When we consider information or a complaint, we examine it to determine whether a consumer standard has been failed.
+We consider that the meaning of serious detriment is when there is risk of, or actual, serious harm to tenants. - 6.
+When we consider information or a complaint, we examine it to determine whether a consumer standard has been failed.
 In line with our proportionate approach to regulation, we focus on whether there is material evidence of systemic failure on the part of the provider.
 The regulator has no role in resolving individual disputes between landlords and tenants.
-However we recognise that individual disputes can potentially be evidence of a systemic failure that represents a breach of the standards, and consider the facts in that context.
+However we recognise that individual disputes can potentially be evidence of a systemic failure that represents a breach of the standards, and consider the facts in that context. - 7.
+Where we consider there is potentially failure to meet a consumer standard, we examine whether actual or potential serious detriment exists depending on the circumstances of each case and based on an evaluation of the harm or potential harm to tenants.
+It is not feasible or desirable for the regulator to attempt to produce a prescriptive list of issues that constitute harm.
+Such a list would inevitably fail to cover all current or potential eventualities and would need frequent updating to reflect changes in the policy and operational environment of providers.
+In addition, the same issue might have very different implications in different circumstances, leading to the risk of a disproportionate regulatory response.
+To ensure we use our powers proportionately, we must take the circumstances of each case into consideration.